 Masters in graphic design

-Short design courses
+Online graphic design courses

 How to get essential technical skills

 Competence in Adobe software programmes such as InDesign, Illustrator, Photoshop, Acrobat and Dreamweaver is essential for graphic designers.
-If you need to brush up on these technical skills an assortment of short, stand-alone evening and weekend courses are available.
+If you need to brush up on these technical skills, an assortment of short, standalone evening and weekend courses are available.

 Find out more

-- Gain an insight into the creative arts and design sector
+- See what the creative arts and design sector has to offer.